-The WG notes that there are a number of different assays and instruments that are appropriate to perform the one-stage clotting factor assay.
 Once an assay is chosen for a particular study, the WG recommends that no changes in the protocol be made over the course of the study.
-Because results can vary with the instrumentation and reagents, the WG recommends that the investigator record the make and manufacturer of equipment, the repeatability and coefficients of variation for the assay, and the reagents used.
+Additionally, the WG recommends that the investigator record the make and manufacturer of equipment, the repeatability and coefficients of variation for the assay, and the reagents used.

-Standard Half-life Factor IX Products: Population-based Pharmacokinetic Study
+Extended Half-life Factor IX Products: Population-based Pharmacokinetic Study

 The WG recommends that investigators follow parameters outlined by the International Society on Thrombosis and Haemostasis Subcommittee on Factor VIII, Factor IX and Rare Coagulation Disorders (Iorio et al., 2017).
-These parameters include taking two measurements at least 24 hours apart after a routine dose of the extended half-life product (i.e., no washout period and no standardized dose) at the following timepoints:
+These parameters include taking three measurements at least 24 hours apart after a routine dose of the extended half-life product (i.e., no washout period and no standardized dose) at the following timepoints:

-- 24-36 hours after infusion; and - 48-60 hours after infusion.
+- 24-36 hours after infusion;

+- 48-60 hours after infusion; and

+- 5-14 days after infusion.

-Standard Half-life Factor IX Products: Population-based Pharmacokinetics Model
+Extended Half-life Factor IX Products: Population-based Pharmacokinetics Model